List of FoxTrot characters: Other family

-Andy's mother (the maternal grandmother of Paige, Peter and Jason) has occasionally appeared in the strip as well.
+Andy's mother (the maternal grandmother of Paige, Peter and Jason) has occasionally appeared in the strip.
 The grandmother is often referred to as "perfect"; as a result, Andy often feels inferior around her (according to the strip, this resentment started around seventh grade, as Andy's friends liked her mom more than her), and tries to prove herself by competing against her mother (usually by trying to cook a meal as well as her mother can).
 It has been mentioned that her cooking has won awards and that Martha Stewart has tried to get one of her recipes.
-In addition, her mother has also supplied Peter with a music CD called Lance and the Boils out of what was strongly implied to be revenge towards Andy for her choice of music as a teenager.
-She had also gifted the grandchildren with gifts more akin to their interests such as a Nintendo Wii, which Andy has great disdain for, wanting her children to be more like she is, which implies the grandmother is more accepting of the kids for who they are.
+She had also gifted the grandchildren with gifts more akin to their interests such as a Wii, which Andy has great disdain for.

 Uncle Ralph is Roger's brother, an unseen character only mentioned during the early years of the strip, when the Fox family would go to "Uncle Ralph's Cabin" for, at one point, the ninth year in a row.

-Andy's father is an unknown character that was never seen or mentioned in the strip, and his current status in unknown.